mrmichaelgallen/Portfolio-for-MichaelAllen/readme.md

 * Built a [Community Library Database](SQL/) Drill

 #### JavaScript
-* Built a script to scroll through images
+* Built a script to create a [slide show](/JavaScript/Image-Slide-Show) of images of the solar system

 #### Python
 * Currently taking course